mp-se/chamber-controller/README.md

 * Refactored TFT UI so it can be run in simulator on my laptop
 * Updated all dependecies to latest versions
 * Added attributes to mdns broadcast for use in my other software
+* (Bug) Fixed BLE sender to send tag for invalid value data is not available.

 ## 0.6.0